 Automatic tax calculation

-For users from the US, Canada, Australia, and Europe Webydo calculates the tax rates automatically based on the store and customer's location.
+For users from the US, Canada, Australia and Europe the store calculates the tax rates automatically based on the store and customer's location.
 On the checkout the customer will be charged a proper tax rate according to country and regional tax rules.

 How to setup

-1. Enter your actual company address in Webydo control panel on Settings -> General page.
+1. Enter your actual company address in the control panel on Settings -> General page.
 This address is needed to calculate and apply the right rate to the order on the checkout.

-2. Enable automatic taxes in your Webydo Store control panel -> Settings -> Taxes page:
+2. Enable automatic taxes in your control panel -> Settings -> Taxes page:

 Once enabled, the automatic tax rate will determine a precise tax rate at checkout depending on where you and your customer are located.
 The tool knows the tax rules in your country, state and even county and city and applies them properly to each order: